What is an appraisal?

 What is involved in the appraisal process?

-Whether you are just curious about what your collection is worth and want a “verbal approximation of value” or you need a written appraisal report for insurance or a legal matter, Central Florida Estate Appraisals can provide you with professional and accurate results.
+Whether you are just curious about what your collection is worth and want a “verbal approximation of value” or you need a written appraisal report for insurance or a legal matter, Terry Estate Appraisals in Brevard County, Florida can provide you with professional and accurate results.

 Your first step is to call or email us.
 After discussing your needs and personal property to be appraised, we will determine with you the most efficient and cost effective approach to take.
-If you only need a VAV (verbal approximation of value) we can provide that.
+If you only need a VAV (verbal approximation of value) Terry Estate Appraisals can provide that for you.
 We also provide summary written reports for insurance and self-contained written reports for legal functions such as equitable distribution and estate matters as well as for IRS functions such as charitable donations.
 Our initial discussion will determine the best direction for you, the client.
 While emailing good quality jpegs are helpful for initial discussions, we still require a formal inspection of the works to be appraised.

 Inspections take place in your home, office, storage area, or wherever the collection is stored or on display.
 This prevents any transit damage to your collection.
 We do travel outside the Central Florida area.
 During an inspection we will take many color digital photos.
 Any documents, receipts, letters or other information you can share with the appraiser during the inspection is extremely helpful.

-It is important to remember that appraisers do not authenticate.
-Appraisers assign value.
+It is important to remember that appraisers do not authenticate but assign value.
 Sharing any information you have concerning the authenticity of a work helps in the appraisal process.
-If a work needs to be authenticated in order to obtain the most accurate value, we have access to specialists, gallery and museum personnel, independent dealers and artists’ estates.
+If a work needs to be authenticated in order to obtain the most accurate value, we have access to specialists, gallery and museum personnel, independent dealers, and artists’ estates.
 Any additional expenses to authenticate are paid by the client.

 After a thorough inspection, the appraiser returns to begin researching.
 Researching is the most extensive part of an appraisal.
-We use auction and gallery databases, specialty catalogues and price guides not available on-line, and our own reference libraries.
+Terry Estate Appraisals uses auction and gallery databases, specialty catalogues, and price guides not available on-line, and our own reference libraries.
 We also consult with art professionals across the country as needed.

 What happens after the appraisal report is completed?